Vyral/marc-highfill-recruiting/_posts/2021-09-24-grow-your-business-from-the-inside-out.md

 As someone who has learned the hard way, trust me when I say your time is best spent squeezing business out of what you have rather than chasing the newest thing.
 You’ll see a higher return on investment and better growth in the long run.&nbsp;

 Call us today for a free business strategy session.
 Our coaches will work with your specific situation and put a plan into place that’ll grow your business from the inside out.
-Remember it’s not the market, it’s the marketing that makes the difference.
+Remember, it’s not the market; it’s the marketing that makes the difference.